lazoulios/godot-2d-find_ani/README.md

 # TestGodot
+ Author: Giorgos Lazaridis
- First repository trying to learn godot
+ First repository trying to learn godot and using github desktop for the repository control.
+Using VS Code as editor.
+ Will be following different youtube tutorials for game dev.